Tim-Liam-Hill/SimpleWebBrowser/note.md

 Which is as expected per unit tests
 ```

-Not even sure I need a crazy DFA for this -> actually I do, just to make sure I make the right combinator class and handle errors.
+Not even sure I need a DFA for this -> actually I do, just to make sure I make the right combinator class and handle errors.
 ----

 6.4 -> In progress